 The purpose of this course is to explore personal narrative and autobiography as texts of resistance in Black women's lives.
 The course will use the multiple genres of autobiography such as poetry, essay, short narrative, memoir and major autobiographical works to illustrate Black women's resistance to race, class, and gender subordination or other forms of marginalization and oppression in their lives and in society.
 These autobiographical texts will be paired with select readings from women's studies and black studies to provide students with the analytical tools to identify how these texts function as forms of personal, social, political or institutional protest.
-Cross-listed with WMST 102.
+Cross-listed with WGST 102.

 African/Diasporan Dance I (BLST-122)